 (1) In this Act, unless a contrary or other intention appears —

-“Administration” has the same meaning as it has in the Administration Act 1903;
+Administration has the same meaning as it has in the Administration Act 1903;

-“Administrator” means any person to whom probate of the will of a deceased person is granted, or to whom Administration is granted; and includes the Public Trustee, in any case where he is deemed to be an executor or administrator by reason of having filed an election to administer, and any Administrator appointed by direction of the Court in accordance with section 18;
+Administrator means any person to whom probate of the will of a deceased person is granted, or to whom Administration is granted; and includes the Public Trustee, in any case where he is deemed to be an executor or administrator by reason of having filed an election to administer, and any Administrator appointed by direction of the Court in accordance with section 18;

-“child” in relation to any person or persons includes an illegitimate child;
+child in relation to any person or persons includes an illegitimate child;

-“Court” means the Supreme Court, or a Judge;
+Court means the Supreme Court, or a Judge;

-“grandchild” in relation to any person or persons includes an illegitimate child of a child of that person;
+grandchild in relation to any person or persons includes an illegitimate child of a child of that person;

-“will” includes a codicil and any testamentary instrument.
+will includes a codicil and any testamentary disposition.

 (2) In any proceedings under this Act a matter of fact shall be taken to be proved if it is established to the reasonable satisfaction of the Court.